 The Wind Energy Technology (WTT) program provides a technical education at the Associate in Applied Science Level.
 This broad-based curriculum provides instruction and practical application of a variety of technical concepts and practices.
-The courses include industry recognized maintenance practices in electrical, pneumatic, hydraulic, mechanical systems, computer control, data acquisition, periodic and predictive maintenance program usages.
+The courses include industry recognized maintenance practices in electrical, pneumatic, hydraulic, and mechanical systems; computer control; data acquisition; and periodic and predictive maintenance program usages.

 Successful completion of the WTT program prepares graduates to enter the workforce with an AAS Degree in Wind Technology.
-They will be prepared to perform periodic maintenance on machinery and systems located, not only in the wind industry, but in any industry utilizing machinery and electrical control systems and mechanical equipment.
+They will be prepared to perform periodic maintenance on machinery and systems located not only in the wind industry, but in any industry utilizing machinery and electrical control systems and mechanical equipment.
 Employment opportunities for graduates include the expanding wind industry located across the United States, and more importantly, many organizations within Eastern's service area.
 Sample job titles are:

-- Wind turbine service technicians
+- Wind Turbine Service Technician

-- Wind turbine technician (manufacturing)
+- Wind Turbine Manufacturing Technician

-- Wind potential technician (meteorological data collection
+- Wind Potential Technician (meteorological data collection)

-- Wind turbine site development technician
+- Wind Turbine Site Development Technician

-- Wind turbine construction/installation technician
+- Wind Turbine Construction/Installation Technician

-- Wind turbine commissioning technician (initial start-up and synchronization with the grid)
+- Wind Turbine Commissioning Technician (initial start-up and synchronization with the grid)

-- Industrial maintenance technician
+- Industrial Maintenance Technician

 The components of the WTT curriculum are algebra and trigonometry based.
-Additional transition courses may be required in English, mathematics and reading.
+Corequisite courses may be required in English and mathematics.
 Requirements will be determined by placement test scores.

-Upon successful completion of the program the student will be able to:
+Upon successful completion of of the program, the graduate will be able to:

-- Demonstrate knowledge of electrical equipment and operation - Demonstrate knowledge of mechanical equipment and operation - Demonstrate knowledge of fluid power equipment and operations - Demonstrate safety practices common to the wind industry - Troubleshoot, repair and maintain electrical systems common to wind power generation - Troubleshoot, repair and maintain distributive power systems common to wind power generation - Troubleshoot, repair and maintain hydraulic controls used in the wind industry - Use commonly available instruments to analyze & troubleshoot systems - Use schematics, operating manuals & troubleshooting guides to troubleshoot equipment commonly used in the wind industry - Demonstrate climbing, rescue, and emergency medical techniques and procedures necessary for the wind industry - Apply safety procedures in the industrial environment including those applicable to hand & power tools - Demonstrate job hazard assessment and resolution to hazards - Apply computers in troubleshooting, maintenance planning & report writing using application software relevant to the wind industry - Demonstrate proficiency in wind turbine maintenance and repair - Demonstrate proficiency in airfoil composite and repair - Demonstrate proficiency in wind turbine troubleshooting and repair - Communicate effectively and work collaboratively in a variety of wind related industrial settings - Perform daily maintenance and repair tasks necessary in the wind industry - Demonstrate global awareness and knowledge of human diversity
+- Demonstrate knowledge of electrical equipment and operation - Demonstrate knowledge of mechanical equipment and operation - Demonstrate knowledge of fluid power equipment and operation

-Special Certificates:
+- Demonstrate safety practices common to the wind industry - Troubleshoot, repair, and maintain electrical systems common to wind power generation - Troubleshoot, repair, and maintain distribution power systems common to wind power generation - Troubleshoot, repair, and maintain hydraulic controls used in the wind industry - Use commonly available instruments to analyze & troubleshoot systems - Use schematics, operating manuals and troubleshooting guides to troubleshoot equipment commonly used in the wind industry - Demonstrate knowledge of climbing, rescue, and emergency medical techniques and procedures necessary for the wind industry - Apply safety procedures in the industrial environment including those applicable to hand and power tools - Demonstrate job hazard assessment, and resolution to hazards - Apply computers in troubleshooting, maintenance planning, and report writing using application software relevant to the wind industry - Demonstrate proficiency in wind turbine maintenance and repair - Demonstrate knowledge of airfoil composite and repair - Demonstrate proficiency in wind turbine troubleshooting and repair - Communicate effectively and work collaboratively in a variety of wind related industrial settings - Perform daily maintenance and repair tasks necessary in the wind industry - Demonstrate global awareness and knowledge of human diversity

-• Students successfully completing WTT 110, Wind Safety and OSHA, will receive an OSHA Certificate of Completion for General Industry Safety (30-hour).
+Special Certificates: Students successfully completing WTT 110, Wind Safety and OSHA, will receive an OSHA Certificate of Completion for General Industry Safety (30-hour).

-Program Implementation: Full-time afternoon/evening (Students attending part-time should contact advisor for recommended course sequencing).
+Program Implementation: Full-time afternoon/evening (students attending part-time should contact an advisor for recommended course sequencing).

-Recommended Course Sequence - Wind Energy Technology, Associate in Applied Science Degree
+Recommended Course Sequence - Wind Energy Technology, Associate in Applied Science